Michele-Carbone-New-Cover

 6. Coat another large bowl with a bit of olive oil and transfer the dough to the oiled bowl.
 Cover it with plastic wrap and allow the ingredients to rest for a half an hour.

-8. Now, for a total of 4 times, every twenty minutes, “pull” or “fold” the dough in a rotating fashion until you have rotated/folded the dough 360°.
+7. Now, for a total of 4 times, every twenty to thirty minutes, “pull” or “fold” the dough in a rotating fashion until you have rotated/folded the dough 360°.
 Re-cover the bowl and allow it to rest until another 20-30 minutes have passed.

-10. Coat a 9” by 13” baking pan with a layer of extra-virgin olive oil.
+9. Coat a 9” by 13” baking pan with a layer of extra-virgin olive oil.
+(I have have experimented with aluminum and ceramic baking pans and have concluded that the aluminum baking pans are best, because the foccacia never sticks to the bottom).
 Transfer the dough into it and gently stretch the dough evenly until it is spread through the whole pan.

 Enjoy the results!